Check out my collection of Christmas slow cooker recipes to save you time!

 Using your slow cooker or crockpot this Christmas is a great way to save time and gain on cooking space!
 Why would you not put your slow cooker into use this Christmas when you can use it:

-for treats on cold winter days over the holidays
+- for crockpot Christmas treats on cold winter days over the holidays

-to save time on Christmas Day whether to prepare your Christmas breakfast or to help with your main Christmas dinner.
+- to save time on Christmas Day whether to prepare your Christmas breakfast or for a slow cooker Christmas dinner.

 Slow cooker fudge is easy to make and safe for children to make with you if they want to lend a hand for a fun Christmas activity.